 It is usually typical symptoms like these that make people seek medical advice.
 Sometimes people have an examination because of other symptoms, and then discover by chance that their food pipe is inflamed.
 The food pipe can become inflamed if the mucous membranes lining it are repeatedly exposed to acidic stomach juices.

-Describing your symptoms in as much as possible is important when it comes to diagnosing GERD:
+Describing your symptoms in as much detail as possible is important when it comes to diagnosing GERD: